-Now let’s have look at the code how we do this in NumPy and Python.
+Now let’s have a look at the code and how we do this in NumPy and Python.
 We have the sum over the actual time’s log of the predicted labels and then we must put a minus one at the beginning and normalize it by the number of samples.

 #Cross Entropy Loss def cross_entropy(y,y_pre): loss=-np.sum(y*np.log(y_pre)) return loss/float(y_pre.shape)

 Then we create our Y as I said this must be one hot encode so here we put our two predictions. so these are now probabilities the first one has a good prediction because also here class two has the highest probability and the second prediction is a bad prediction here class two gets a very low probability and class two gets a high probability now and then computes cross-entropy.